 Jesus was pretty binary.
 He trafficked heavily in either/or formulations—he was waaay more us/them than is currently in vogue.
 Jesus explicitly told us he came to divide people (Matt 10 & 25), and once called Peter, his first lieutenant, Satan.
 So let's dispense with the recent political-correctness among academics to alter names used in scripture (ie: gender-based rewrites of Bible translations).
 Instead we should examine scripture honestly for guidance as to what we call ourselves—since out of the abundance of the heart, the mouth speaks.
 Because the way man thinks in his heart defines who he is.
 Which means the names we choose to describe ourselves are deeply important.

 Would it surprise you to learn the scriptures nowhere refer to Christians as sinners?
 Not once.
-In the Bible Christians are said to be born again, new creatures, possessing a divine nature, having the mind of Christ, be a royal priesthood, a holy nation, the true circumcision, the bride of Christ, and many other affirming honorifics.
+In the Bible Christians are said to be born again, new creatures, possessing a divine nature, having the mind of Christ, being a royal priesthood, a holy nation, the true circumcision, the bride of Christ, and many other affirming honorifics.
 But never sinners.
 Ever.

 And yet, chances are in the last year you've heard a preacher call himself—and you, and all believers—sinners.
 I've certainly heard this.
 Sometimes it is followed by a qualifier "saved by grace," but not always.
 More and more lately this name-calling just stands on its own: "Look, we're all sinners here."